 1. Make a Monthly Budget

 The first thing you need to do when saving money on groceries is to plan ahead by creating a personal budget monthly.
 You need to map out how you are going to spend your money on groceries every month.
 You can use certain budgeting tools that can help you minimize your spending and manage your food money.
-Make sure you make some allowance for indulgences once in a while.
+Make sure you make some allowance for indulgences once in a while, it will allow you to survive till the next paycheck without additional stress.

 2. Create a Menu